moderndatacompany/dataos.info/docs/interfaces/data_product_hub/discovery.md

-- To hit the API endpoint on Postman, click on the ‘Open request’ link as shown in the above image, which will open the below interface.
+- To hit the API endpoint in Postman, click on the 'Open request' link, as shown in the above image, which will open the interface below.

     <center>
     <img src="/interfaces/data_product_hub/discovery/image%20(33).png" alt="DPH" style="width:40rem; border: 1px solid black;" />